kno10/python-kmedoids/paper.md

 Here, we introduce ``kmedoids`` Rust crate (https://github.com/kno10/rust-kmedoids) along with a Python wrapper package ``kmedoids`` (https://github.com/kno10/python-kmedoids) to make this fast algorithm easier to employ by researchers in various fields.
-We implemented both the FasterPAM approach, the original PAM, and the Alternating (k-means-style) approach.
+We implemented the FasterPAM approach, the original PAM, and the Alternating (k-means-style) approach.
-The implementation can be used with arbitrary dissimilarites and distances, as it requires a dissimilarity matrix as input.
+The implementation can be used with arbitrary dissimilarities and distances, as it requires a dissimilarity matrix as input.

 We chose Rust for the core functionality because of its high reliability and security as well as performance, and a Python wrapper for ease of use.
 Both parts are documented following community best practice and available online at https://docs.rs/kmedoids respectively https://python-kmedoids.readthedocs.io .
 We tried to keep library dependencies to a minimum, and some dependencies (e.g., rayon for optional parallelization) can be disabled via the Rust "feature" functionality.
-For efficiency of sharing data from Python to Rust, we rely on the well known numpy/ndarray pairing to avoid copying data.
+For efficiency of sharing data from Python to Rust, we rely on the well-known numpy/ndarray pairing to avoid copying data.

 # Performance

 The original FasterPAM prototype was implemented in Java and made available as part of the ELKI open-source toolkit [@Schubert/Zimek/2019a].
-It is well known that Java often is not the best choice for a numerically heavy computation, to a large extend due to memory management; but usually still much faster than interpreted Python or R code (but which can shine when they are used to drive compiled library code written, e.g., in C, Fortran, or Rust).
+It is well known that Java often is not the best choice for a numerically heavy computation, to a large extent due to memory management; but usually still much faster than interpreted Python or R code (but which can shine when used to drive compiled library code written, e.g., in C, Fortran, or Rust).
 To demonstrate the benefits of this new Rust implementation, we compare it to the original Java version (written by the same authors), and also study the additional speedup that can be obtained by parallelization using multiple threads.

-We use the first N instances of the well known MNIST data set.
+We use the first N instances of the well-known MNIST data set.
 As the run times are expected to be quadratic in the number of instances, we report run times normalized by N² averaged over 25 restarts on an AMD EPYC 7302 processor with up to 16 threads for Rust.
-Even without parallelization, the FasterPAM in Rust with 4.48 ns/N², about 4 times less than the original Java FasterPAM implementation with 21.04 ns/N².
+Even without parallelization, the FasterPAM in Rust with 4.48 ns/N², is about 4 times less than the original Java FasterPAM implementation with 21.04 ns/N².
 We primarily attribute this to being able to use a better memory layout than currently possible in Java (Project Valhalla's value types may eventually help).
 Using two threads in Rust, we achieve a 34% faster calculation with 2.95 ns/N²,